-Today we are talking about our second Source, "lives of women and men who remind us to be kind and fair."
+Today we are talking about our second Source, "lives of wise people, from long ago and today, who remind us to be kind and fair."
 We will hear about Ralph Waldo Emerson and how his daughter, Ellen, taught him a way to be loving.
 Ralph Waldo Emerson was a minister and a writer, who shared that lesson with others, more than 100 years ago.
 Today we can still learn from Ellen and her father that giving time and love is the best kind of gift.

 Distribute the UU Source Constellation handout.
 Say:

-We think it's important to learn from women and men who have shared their wisdom about how to be kind and fair.
+We think it's important to learn from people who have shared their wisdom about how to be kind and fair.
 So we have a constellation to honor this Source.
 Some of the stars can be connected to look like two people holding hands.
 Can you find the constellation in our Night Sky?

 Give them time to look for the two figures.
 As children find them, let them show you by tracing with a finger on their own handouts.

 Distribute gold and silver stars.
 Have children stick gold stars on the outlined stars and silver stars on the solid stars on their handouts.
 Then, invite them to pencil the two people holding hands by connecting the gold stars.
-Tell them they may take home their own Wise Women and Men constellations.
+Tell them they may take home their own Wise People constellations.

 Say, in your own words:

-As Unitarian Universalists, we learn from the lives of women and men from long ago and today whose lives remind us to be kind and fair.
+As Unitarian Universalists, we learn from the lives of people from long ago and today whose lives remind us to be kind and fair.